 Tax, for most people, can be confusing at the best of times, but when you are considering whether or not to enter the world of Furnished Holiday Lettings (FHL) there are things to consider that you may not even be aware of.

-You may already own a holiday cottage or you might be looking for a property to rent out to tourists and holidaymakers in the South and West.
+You may already own a holiday cottage or you might be looking for a property to rent out to tourists and holidaymakers.
 As the leading holiday letting agent for this area we can support you in your holiday letting journey.
-We cover holidays lettings in Cornwall, Devon, Dorset, Somerset, Hampshire and the Isle of Wight.
-If you have any questions, please call our office on 01326 555555.
+We cover holidays lettings in across the UK.
+If you have any questions, please call our office on 01326 555 555.

 Property rental businesses are not normally treated as a trade but as an investment activity.
 Furnished Holiday Lettings occupy a special niche in the tax world and therefore benefit from certain benefits and allowances normally only available to normal trading businesses.